jecki/DHParser/documentation_src/manuals/01_ebnf.rst

     >>> print(sentence)
     First of all: what is work?

-Otherwise one would have to programm a dedicated serialization routine.
+Otherwise one would have to program a dedicated serialization routine.
 Especially, if you receive data from a different source, you'll appreciate not having to do this - and so will other people, receiving your data.
 Think about it!
-However, dropping the whitespace will yield more consice data.
+However, dropping the whitespace will yield more concise data.

 Coding Comments
 ^^^^^^^^^^^^^^^